Fleetwood Jamboree Battery Not Charging on Shore Power Fix

 First, Let's Verify the Charging System

-Before diving into repairs, we need to confirm exactly what's happening with your charging system.
+Don't panic — your Fleetwood Jamboree's shore power charging issue is fixable and usually boils down to a few common culprits we can troubleshoot together.
 The fact that your battery voltage shows no change when connected to shore power is a clear indicator that your converter isn't functioning properly.

 Start by locating your converter (not inverter) - this is the component responsible for converting 120V AC shore power to 12V DC for charging your batteries.
 In your 2011 Jamboree, this is typically a separate unit from any inverter you might have.
 The converter should be mounted in a cabinet or compartment, often near the electrical panel.